beastbytes/router-register/Writerside/topics/UrlGenerator.md

 ### Defining the Prefix
 To generate route names with a common prefix, define `public const PREFIX` in the route enum.

-The example below will generate route names in the `admin` group with the prefix `item`.
+The example below will generate route names in the `backend` group with the prefix `item`.

 ```php
 <?php